Discovering...

 The stadium's ville-nouvelle setting is an advantage.
 From new-town hotels around Avenue Hassan II and the Fes train station, it is a short taxi hop or, for some, a walkable distance.
 Red petit taxis are the default local ride and are cheap for the trip; agree the meter is running or settle a fair fare before you set off, as demand surges around kick-off.
 On match days, expect additional shuttle and public-transport provision of the kind rolled out for AFCON, though exact 2030 arrangements will be confirmed closer to the tournament.

 From inside the medina the journey is a little longer, because the old city is entirely car-free and you must first walk out to a gate such as Bab Bou Jeloud or Bab Rcif to pick up a taxi.
 Budget extra time for that walk plus the cross-town ride, especially in the afternoon heat.
+Fans arriving into the city can pre-book a fixed-price Fès airport transfer from Fès–Saïss straight to their accommodation, which is the least stressful way to start a match trip.
 Our full Fes transport guide details taxi norms, station links and match-day access in depth.
+The table below summarises the main approaches to the ground.

 For the shortest, simplest match-day commute, base yourself in the ville nouvelle near the stadium and station.
 This is where you find the city's larger modern hotels, easy parking and quick taxi access to the ground — ideal if football is your priority and you want to roll out of bed and into your seat with minimum fuss.
 The trade-off is that you are a taxi ride from the medieval atmosphere most people come to Fes for.